English Teaching Job In China, Guangzhou

 There was a certain sense of irreverence to the man.

-As I went through my history, and then we started to talk about all the things about Chinese culture that we showed disdain towards.
+As I went through my history as an IELTS English teacher, we started to talk about all the things about Chinese culture that we showed disdain towards.

 Discuss Previous English Teacher Work Experience